HubertHuang2002/Real-Time_News_Summary_Platform/README.md

 ### Project Objectives

 ##### Provide Daily News Summaries
-Use **LLM technologies** and **web crawling systems** to automatically collect and filter the most important news from major news sources daily.
+Use **LLM technologies** and **web scraping systems** to automatically collect and filter the most important news from major news sources daily.
 These are then converted into concise and clear summaries, allowing users to quickly grasp key information and save time.

 ##### Design an Intuitive and User-Friendly Interface
 Develop a simple yet engaging web design that enables users to easily browse daily news summaries.
 The interface should feature good readability and offer clear categorization of news types to enhance the user experience.